context-labs/mactop/README.md

 ## mactop Flags

 - `--interval` or `-i`: Set the powermetrics update interval in milliseconds.
 Default is 1000.
 (For low-end M chips, you may want to increase this value)
+- `--color` or `-c`: Set the UI color.
+Default is white.
+Options are 'green', 'red', 'blue', 'cyan', 'magenta', 'yellow', and 'white'. (-c green)
 - `--version` or `-v`: Print the version of mactop.
 - `--help` or `-h`: Show a help message about these flags and how to run mactop.